Claim a waiver for duty on goods that you bring to Northern Ireland from Great Britain or countries outside the UK and EU

 • 300,000 euros over 3 tax years for all other sectors

-Over 3 tax years means that every time you get a new de minimis aid payment, you need to consider the total amount of de minimis aid granted in the current tax year and the previous 2 tax years.
+Over 3 tax years means that every time you get a new de minimis state aid payment, you need to consider the total amount of de minimis state aid granted in the current tax year and the previous 2 tax years.

 Most businesses can claim up to a maximum of 300,000 euros of aid over 3 tax years.
 The period of 3 years is assessed on a rolling basis.